lbalazscs/Pixelitor/Translating.md

   of it (open an issue), and I will add it to the translation files
 - If you create a new file for a new language, make sure it is "UTF8 BOM" encoded (if you make a copy of an existing file, then it will be)
+- The text for the "Tip of the Day" is coming from tips.properties in the same directory, it could be translated similarly.
+- The color chooser's translation files are in [com/bric/swing/resources](src/main/resources/com/bric/swing/resources), they have the same structure.
 - Translating every text in the user interface is a big task.
 It's OK, if you contribute only a few translations.